micro-os-plus/micro-test-plus-xpack/README.md

 ## Developer info

-The xPack Build framework already includes several ready to use testing frameworks:
+The xPack Build Framework already includes ready to use support for several testing frameworks:

 - [Google Test](https://github.com/xpack-3rd-party/googletest-xpack)
 - [Catch2](https://github.com/xpack-3rd-party/catch2-xpack)
 - [Boost UT](https://github.com/xpack-3rd-party/boost-ut-xpack))

-However, they all are quite heavy in terms of memory resources, and the learning curve for mastering them is quite steep.
+However, they all are quite heavy in terms of memory resources; also the learning curve for mastering them is quite steep.

 Thus, for embedded projects, a simpler solution, with a smaller